 20 Most Popular Data Science Interview Questions

 Harvard Business Review referred to it as “The Sexiest Job of the 21st Century.”
 Glassdoor placed it in the first position on the 25 Best Jobs in America list.
-According to Forbes, this job stands at number 3 under the list “10 toughest jobs to fill in 2016.”
+According to IBM, demand for this role will soar 28% by 2020.

 1. What are feature vectors?

 A feature vector is an n-dimensional vector of numerical features that represent some object.
 In machine learning, feature vectors are used to represent numeric or symbolic characteristics, called features, of an object in a mathematical, easily analyzable way.

 2. Explain the steps in making a decision tree.